ClickHouse/ClickHouse/docs/en/sql-reference/dictionaries/external-dictionaries/external-dicts-dict-sources.md

 :::note
 The `table` or `where` fields cannot be used together with the `query` field.
 And either one of the `table` or `query` fields must be declared.
+There is no explicit parameter `secure`.
+Both cases: when establishing SSL-connection is mandatory and when it's not are handled automatically.
 :::

 MySQL can be connected on a local host via sockets.
 To do this, set `host` and `socket`.